MicrosoftLearning/mslearn-mlops/documentation/03-github-actions.md

 - Create a service principal and use it to create a GitHub secret for authentication.
 - Run the Azure Machine Learning job with GitHub Actions.
-- Trigger the job with a change to the repo.

 ## Challenge Duration

-- **Estimated Time**: 30 minutes
+- **Estimated Time**: 45 minutes

 ## Instructions

 In the **.github/workflows** folder, you'll find the `03-manual-trigger.yml` file.
 The file defines a GitHub Action which can be manually triggered.
 The workflow checks out the repo onto the runner, installs the Azure Machine Learning extension for the CLI (v2), and logs in to Azure using the `AZURE_CREDENTIALS` secret.

-- Create a service principal, using the Cloud Shell in the Azure portal, which has contributor access to your resource group. **Save the output**, you'll also need it for later challenges.
-Update the `<service-principal-name>` and `<subscription-id>` before using the following command:
+- Create a service principal, using the Cloud Shell in the Azure portal, which has contributor access to your resource group.

+    **Save the output**, you'll *also* need it for later challenges.
+Update the `<service-principal-name>` (should be unique) and `<subscription-id>` before using the following command:
 ```azurecli
     az ad sp create-for-rbac --name "<service-principal-name>" --role contributor \
                                 --scopes /subscriptions/<subscription-id>/resourceGroups/rg-dev-mlops \